 For information about eligibility to vote or to check your registration status visit our Registration Information Page.

-Every voter will be mailed a ballot by Monday, May 9, 2022.
+Every voter will be mailed a ballot.
 You can request a replacement ballot online, in our office or at your Polling Place.
 There are four (4) ways to vote, use the links below for more information:

-To request a replacement Vote-by-Mail ballot, fill out our online form Electronic Vote-by-Mail Application or complete and return a Vote by Mail Application (PDF), or you can contact the Registrar of Voters at (209) 468-2890 or email firstname.lastname@example.org
+To request a replacement Vote-by-Mail ballot, fill out our online form Electronic Vote-by-Mail Application or complete and return a Vote by Mail Application (PDF), or you can contact the Registrar of Voters’ Office at (209) 468-2890 or email firstname.lastname@example.org

 Ballots can be returned by mail, in person at a Polling Place or at one of the available drop box locations near you.